 The physical changes to the nail area are usually the first signs of the condition to appear.
 Common signs that may be noticeable around the nail area include:

-- Discoloration of nail to white, black, yellow or green
+- Discoloration of the nail to white, black, yellow or green

 - Thickening of nail